 Join our Team!

-Frequently-asked employment questions can be accessed below.
-Following the FAQs is a list of all Rec Sports student emplotment positions and their vacancy status.
+Frequently-asked questions can be accessed following the list of student employment positions.

 Any undergraduate or graduate student is eligible for employment, permitted they meet eligibility guidelines established by UW-Whitewater Human Resources.
 Guidelines are available for review on the Student Employment Frequently Asked Questions site.